pleonex/romhacking-courses/README.md

-# romhacking-courses
+# ROM Hacking Workshops
-Course/Workshop about ROM Hacking
+Workshop about ROM Hacking.

+**Note:** At the moment everything is in Spanish.